Read our 2017 Report Card for Comstock.

 H.R.
 2048: Uniting and Strengthening America by Fulfilling Rights and Ensuring Effective Discipline Over Monitoring Act of 2015

-From Jan 2015 to Sep 2016, Comstock missed 19 of 1,277 roll call votes, which is 1.5%.
-This is better than the median of 2.3% among the lifetime records of representatives currently serving.
+From Jan 2015 to Sep 2018, Comstock missed 50 of 2,434 roll call votes, which is 2.1%.
+This is on par with the median of 2.4% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|